rl1987/trickster.dev/tricksterblog/content/post/setting-up-rooted-android-emulator-with-frida-and-mitmproxy.md

 go to some random website via Google Chrome and verify that HTTP traffic can be inspected via mitmproxy.

-However, if we open Google search app and try running a query that will fail.
-In mitmproxy UI we see a warning the a certificate is not trusted on client side.
-We will try to tackle this problem with Frida.

 So it's time to install Frida.
 There are two parts to Frida: 1) Python tooling to be launched in the host system and 2) binary server running under root user within Android system.
 Architecture of binary part has to match your emulator